Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-You can also apply by mail.
-Simply print out and complete the Disabled Veteran Exemption form and mail it to: Colorado Department of Military and Veterans Affairs Division of Veterans Affairs 1355 S. Colorado Blvd, Bldg.
-C, Suite 113 Denver, Colorado 80222
+You can apply for the Disabled Veteran Exemption in person or by mail.
+Apply in person at the Assessor’s Office or mail your completed Disabled Veteran Exemption form to: Colorado Department of Military and Veterans Affairs Division of Veterans Affairs 1355 S. Colorado Blvd, Bldg.
+C, Suite 113 Denver, Colorado 80222.

 The taxable value (assessed value) of your property is a percentage of its actual value.
 For residential improved property (residential property with a livable improvement on it) that percentage is 7.2% (or .072).
 For all other real and personal property, the percentage is 29% (or .29).
 The State Legislature is responsible for setting these percentages and does so each reappraisal or odd-numbered year; i.e., 2011, 2013, 2015.
 Follow these simple steps to compute your taxes: 1.
 Actual Value X Assessment Percentage = Assessed Value 2.
 Assessed Value X Mill Levy = Estimated Taxes For Instance: The Actual Value of your improved residential property is: $ 400,000 The residential assessment percentage is x .072 So, your Assessed Value is: $ 28,800 The Mill Levy of your Tax Area is: x .035541 So, your estimated taxes are: $ 1,024.00